ivan-kalachikov/brain-games/README.md

 **Brain-Even** The record how to installation, run, win and lose is here: https://asciinema.org/a/fK8PPXxSyPLY0INZd000Cu9tr

-**Brain-Calc** The record how to run, win and lose is here: Calc https://asciinema.org/a/ex6plx460eN7ebdbqYuMGhHcA
+**Brain-Calc** The record how to run, win and lose is here: https://asciinema.org/a/ex6plx460eN7ebdbqYuMGhHcA

+**Brain-GCD** The record how to run, win and lose is here: https://asciinema.org/a/mD9nswCrEUVf9f6tCpyNoyhX4